Gastonrey1/hybrid-cre-protocol/README.md

 ### **Habeas Log**
-## 📜 The Habeas Log: Jurisdictional Traceability
+## 📜 The Jurisdictional Traceability

 The **Habeas Log** is the protocol’s immutable record-keeping layer.
 It is proposed as a **"4th Generation Human Right"**: the right to a transparent, non-falsifiable record of automated decisions.